 David Coles – Occupational Therapist and Practitioner of Hand Therapy

 David graduated with a Bachelor of Occupational Therapy from University of Queensland in 1998.
-He has specialised in Hand Therapy since 2000.
+He has specialised in Hand Therapy for over 20 years.

-He has worked locally at Gold Coast Hospital, Logan Hospitals and specialized Hand, Burns and Plastic Surgery clinics in London and Birmingham in the UK.
+He has worked locally at Gold Coast Hospital, Logan Hospital and internationally in specialized Hand, Burns and Plastic Surgery clinics in London and Birmingham.
 He also has visiting rights for all the major private hospitals on the Gold Coast.

-David is a Guest Lecturer in Hand Therapy and Splinting for Occupational Therapy undergraduate students at Southern Cross University, as well as for Masters of Musculoskeletal and Sports Physiotherapy students at Griffith University on the Gold Coast.
+David is a Guest Lecturer in Hand Therapy and Splinting for OT students at Southern Cross University and Bond University, as well as for Masters of Physiotherapy students at Griffith University on the Gold Coast.
 He also presents as a guest speaker at numerous conferences throughout the year.

-He has worked closely with the Gold Coast Suns AFL and Gold Coast Titans NRL teams over the past few years, as well as numerous surfing, track and field, tennis, boxing and swimming world champions.
+He works closely with the Gold Coast Suns AFL and Gold Coast Titans NRL teams as well as treating numerous world champions in surfing, track and field, tennis, boxing and swimming.

 Fields of interest include sports injuries, acute trauma and complex wrist injuries.

 David enjoys his surfing, sports and hanging out with his family of 5 children.